Available with Spatial Analyst license.

 For the Weight neighborhood type, only the Mean, Standard Deviation, or Sum statistics are supported.

-Ignore NoData in calculations
+Ignore NoData in Calculations

-Denotes whether NoData values are ignored by the statistic calculation.
+Specifies whether NoData values are ignored by the statistic calculation.